ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-integration.md

 # Security considerations

-This document outlines how to instantiate the Privacy Pass protocol based on the verifiable oblivious pseudorandom function defined
-{{I-D.irtf-cfrg-voprf}}.
-All security considerations described in that document also apply in the Privacy Pass use-case.
-Considerations related to client-privacy in a multi-client, multi-server ecosystem are deferred to the Architecture document {{I-D.ietf-privacypass-architecture}}.
+This document outlines how to instantiate the Privacy Pass protocol based on the VOPRF defined in {{I-D.irtf-cfrg-voprf}}.
+All security considerations described in the VOPRF document also apply in the Privacy Pass use-case.
+Considerations related to broader privacy and security concerns in a multi-client and multi-server setting are deferred to the Architecture document {{I-D.ietf-privacypass-architecture}}.

 # IANA considerations